PrestonHamlin/Shade/readme.md

 Initial goals are a shader editor and mesh viewer with UI elements like Blender and UE4.

 #### Meshes
-- Manipulate mesh
 - Load from file
 - Rotate, scale, translate via UI
 - View metadata
 - Edit mesh attributes
 - Edit vertex/primitive attributes

 #### Shaders
 - Select shaders to use for a viewport